 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 3 years 11 months

 Property damage Police were investigating complaints made March 30 that juveniles were shooting BB guns and damaging houses in the 8300 block of 79th Street.
 A privacy fence was reported damaged April 3 at Hemingway Avenue and 79th Street.
 No damage amount was listed.
 A Cottage Grove resident reported April 10 that someone hammered two bolts into a brake light lens on a vehicle parked in the 7800 block of 73rd Street.
 Damage: $300.
 A St.

 A car collided with a District 833 school bus carrying students Wednesday morning, but there were no reported injuries.
 Emergency crews were called to the intersection of Hillside and Hyde avenues in Cottage Grove around 9 a.m. for the crash.
 The front driver side of a Nissan sedan was wedged beneath the left side of the school bus and partially under the left rear tires.
 The cars collided on Hyde just north of Hillside.
 Bus occupants included the driver and nine students.
 Nobody was injured, said Wes Halvorsen, deputy Cottage Grove fire chief.